Pioneer Square stations (TriMet): Service

-The Pioneer Square stations are served by two MAX lines: the MAX Blue Line, which operates from Hatfield Government Center station in Hillsboro in the west to Cleveland Avenue station in Gresham in the east, and the MAX Red Line, which operates from Beaverton Transit Center in the west to Portland International Airport in the east.
+The Pioneer Square stations are served by two MAX lines: the Blue Line, which operates from Hatfield Government Center station in Hillsboro in the west to Cleveland Avenue station in Gresham in the east, and the MAX Red Line, which operates from Hillsboro Airport/Fairgrounds station in the west to Portland Airport station in the east.
 From the stations, westbound trains take approximately 25 minutes to reach Beaverton Transit Center and 50 minutes to reach Hatfield Government Center station.
 Eastbound trains take approximately 35 minutes to reach Portland International Airport station and 50 minutes to reach Cleveland Avenue station.
 The stations together recorded an average 5,123 riders on weekdays in fall 2019.

 TriMet considers the Pioneer Courthouse Square vicinity a transit hub.
 It is the only point in the MAX system where all five existing light rail services interconnect.
 The northbound light rail tracks on the Portland Transit Mall run along the immediate east side of the Pioneer Square station platforms on 6th Avenue; this provides a transfer to the MAX platform of Pioneer Courthouse/Southwest 6th station across the street, served by the Green and Yellow lines.
 On the opposite end of this adjacent block, which is occupied by the Pioneer Courthouse, is the southbound MAX station, Pioneer Place/Southwest 5th; this station is served by the Green and Orange lines.

 The Pioneer Square stations also facilitate transfers to TriMet and C-Tran buses serving the Portland Transit Mall, including a future connection to FX–Division via stops 5th and Salmon and 6th and Taylor.